SUNDAY, November 5

 JERUSALEM: “CITY OF THE GREAT KING”

 Our focus today is the physical setting of Jerusalem from the time of King David to Jesus.
 We examine the historical rule of Herod the Great (ending in 4BC), his successors and the destruction of Jerusalem by the Romans in 70 AD.
 Key archaeological sites to be visited in the Jewish Quarter include: (1) the Southern Excavations, (2) the Herodian Villas, (3) the Burnt House, and (4) the Gennath Gate.
 After lunch we will visit the City of David of OT times.
 Here we will have an opportunity to see remnants of Jerusalem's destruction by the Babylonians (586 BC).
 We conclude the day with a visit to the Pool of Siloam (John 9).

 TUESDAY, November 14

 We begin our day at the Herodium, which is East of Bethlehem, the place of Herod's burial.
 Next we will visit the city of Bethlehem and the Church of Nativity.
 In connection with these themes we begin our touring on the crest of the Mount of Olives with an overlook to the Golden Gate.
 Particular attention is given to the historical background regarding the opposition to Jesus and the events which led to his crucifixion.
 We descend the mount to the church of Dominus Flavit and to the Garden of Gethsemane.
 On the Via Dolorosa we stop at St. Anne's church, the site of the ancient pools of Bethesda.
 We conclude at the Church of the Resurrection, the possible site of Jesus' death and resurrection.

-JERUSALEM FREE DAY WITH EVENING DEPARTURE
+FREE DAY WITH PM DEPARTURE

 ARRIVAL DAY TO USA